I would like to turn to a series of scriptures we often come to during the pre-Passover and the Days of Unleavened Bread time.

 So, it is not unexpected that their conversion would be fraught with missteps, with backsliding, and plain lack of understanding of what God expected of them.
 Even though Paul had tried to teach them, he could not give them everything before he had to move on.
 And so, here he was writing back to them from a different city, trying to set things straight because they needed to be set straight.

 He did this because the sin was terrible, certainly, and because he needed to get control of the situation before it got out of hand.
 He had to show these new Christians that sin cannot be coddled.
 It must be purged.
-And that is what he then goes into, as you read the rest of chapter 5.
+That is what he then goes into, as you read the rest of chapter 5.

 However, as we read the next sentence, Paul says,